 This could jumpstart your word-of-mouth marketing and attract clients right away.

 You need to decide which types of bikes you want to rent, and if you want to rent them from a physical location or an app.
-You could offer regular bicycles, e-bikes, scooters and more, as well as additional services like tours.
+You could offer regular bicycles, e-bikes, scooters, and more, as well as additional services like tours.

 The average price for bike rentals is $60 per day.
 Your profit margin for a traditional bike rental business after rent and overhead should be about 60%.

-Once you know your costs, you can use this Step By Step profit margin calculator to determine your mark-up and final price points.
+Once you know your costs, you can use our profit margin calculator to determine your markup and final price points.
 Remember, the prices you use at launch should be subject to change if warranted by the market.

 For bikeshare, your target market will tend to be younger.
 For a traditional bike rental business, the market will be broad.
 You should spread out your marketing to include sites like TikTok, Instagram, and Facebook.

 Choosing the right location for your bike rental business is crucial for attracting customers and ensuring its success.
-Look for an area with high foot traffic and high demand for outdoor activities, such as near parks, beaches, or tourist attractions.
+Look for an area with high foot traffic and high demand for outdoor activities, such as parks, beaches, or tourist attractions.

 Consider accessibility and convenience, ensuring that the location is easily reachable by public transportation or has ample parking.